nagydani/seedling/seed/README.md

     vocabulary.
  * `current` is a reference to the reference to the current vocabulary
- * `dictionary` the lowmost writable address of the heap
+ * `dictionary` the low-most writable address of the heap
  * `dp` the dictionary pointer, read by `here`
  * `pad` points to the buffer where words are read from the input line.